micans/pick/README.md

 having to load the entire data set into memory.
 I use it in conjunction with UNIX tools such as `comm`, `join`, `sort` and `datamash` to simplify file-based computational workflows and make them more robust and understandable by promoting the use of column names as handles (as opposed to column indexes as used with `cut` and `awk`).
-You can

-- Use column names or column indexes to
+You can **use column names or column indexes to**

 - Select columns
 - Change columns (using computation and string operations)
 - Combine columns into new columns (using computation and string operations)
-- Filter (or fork) rows on boolean clauses computed on columns
+- Filter or fork rows on boolean clauses computed on columns
+- Split/demultiplex rows to different output files based on (computed) labels in columns
 - Select multiple columns using ranges or regular expressions
 - Take the same action on multiple columns using a lambda expression
 - Import dictionaries to test membership or to map values
-- Split/demultiplex rows to different output files based on (computed) labels in columns

 There is no downside, except, as ever, it comes with its own syntax for